jasonsbeer/Amiga-2000-EATX/README.md

 Buster|MOS 5721|Uxxx|48-DIP|BUS maSTER
 Denise|MOS 8362 or CSG 8373|Uxxx|48-DIP|Video controller

-*legacy Commodore IC's may be marked "CSG" or "MOS", or possibly neighther in the case of contracted runs.
+*Legacy Commodore IC's may be marked "CSG" or "MOS", or possibly neighther in the case of contracted runs.
 These are completely interchangeable as long as the number matches.

 ## Acknowledgments
 This project includes prior works shared in other projects.